 Mozilla has released version 52 of its Firefox browser for the desktop.
 The release adds several new features to the web browsing experience including a warning for non-secure websites, support for WebAssembly, and better support for touch-enabled Windows devices.
 The update will gradually roll out to existing Firefox installs starting on March 7 alongside the downloadable version.
 It can also be accessed from Mozilla’s public FTP right here.

 First, Mozilla’s new warning in Firefox will display a “This connection is not secure” message when users click on a username and/or password text field on sites not using HTTPS.
 If you’re not familiar with what that means, HTTPS indicates that the transmission of data between the website and Firefox is encrypted so that hackers can’t grab the sensitive data as it travels the virtual highways.

 This warning extends Mozilla’s move to provide visual indications for secure and non-secure websites.
 Previously, Firefox 51 began displaying a grey lock icon with a red strike-through in the address bar to show that a website that was requiring a password wasn’t secure.
 Otherwise, all sites with HTTPS at the beginning of their address sport a green lock to indicate an encrypted connection.
-Eventually, Firefox will display the struck-through lock icon for all non-secure web pages.
+Eventually,

 Another added security measure is the Strict Secure Cookies specification.
 This will prevent non-secure HTTP-based websites from creating cookies with the “secure” attribute.
 This specification will also keep non-secure sites from creating cookies using the same name used in a “secure” cookie already generated by a site on the same base domain.